GunnarPDX/userfluent/README.md

 ## About
 UserFluent is a UI/UX testing platform for developers.
 Developers can post projects and pay testers to conduct user experience reviews.
-## LICENSE
-UserFluent™ Incorporated All Rights Reserved.

-NOTICE:  All information contained herein this repository is, and remains the property of UserFluent™ Incorporated.
-The intellectual and technical concepts contained herein are proprietary to UserFluent™ Incorporated and may be covered by U.S. and Foreign Patents, patents in process, and are protected by trade secret or copyright law.
-Dissemination of this information or reproduction of this material is strictly forbidden unless prior written permission is obtained from UserFluent™ Incorporated.

-Written by C. Gunnar Rosenberg <gunnarrosenberg@gmail.com>, Jan 1st 2020
 ## Specs
 * Ruby version 2.7.0
 * Rails version 5.2.4